-Economic sectors highly reliant on climate, such as agriculture, tourism, fisheries, and forestry, have higher levels of exposure and sensitivity (high confidence) and greater overall risk to climate change compared to other economic sectors such as mining, construction, and manufacturing (medium confidence).
-However, the cascading nature of climate impacts related to trade (Box 14.5), labour productivity (14.5.8.1.5), and infrastructure (14.5.8.1.2) means that there is no economic sector in North America that will be unaffected by climate change (very high confidence) (Figure 14.10).
+Economic sectors highly reliant on climate, such as agriculture, tourism, fisheries and forestry, have higher levels of exposure and sensitivity (high confidence) and greater overall risk to climate change compared with other economic sectors such as mining, construction and manufacturing (medium confidence).
+However, the cascading nature of climate impacts related to trade (see Box 14.5), labour productivity (Section 14.5.8.1.5) and infrastructure (Section 14.5.8.1.2) means that there is no economic sector in North America that will be unaffected by climate change (very high confidence) (Figure 14.10).
 For Canada, this assessment is further supported by the Canadian Climate Assessment (Lemmen et al., 2021).
-The combined economies of Canada, Mexico and the US represented ~28% of the global GDP in 2019, with the US accounting for almost 90% of the total activity for North America (World Bank, 2020a).
-The risks posed at different GWLs for any given economic activity or sector are presented in Figure 14.10.
-By combining expert judgement with a systematic review of the literature for each sector, the information in this Figure represents a broader synthesis, especially for sectors with a smaller literature base and at higher GWLs.
-The assessment of the risks of climate change on tourism (14.5.7) and the interactions between sectors through trade (Box 14.5) are discussed separately.
+The combined economies of Canada, Mexico and the USA represented ~28% of the global GDP in 2019, with the USA accounting for almost 90% of the total activity for North America (World Bank, 2020a).
+The risks posed at different global warming levels (GWLs) for any given economic activity or sector are presented in Figure 14.10.
+By combining expert judgement with a systematic review of the literature for each sector, the information in Figure 14.10